Rainier-rq/FollowSoftConstraints/README.md

 ```

 ### Curriculum-based Training Paradigm
 We adopt Direct Preference Optimization (DPO) to leverage both the positive and negative samples from the Judger reording process.
-Moreover, we develop a training paradigm based on curriculum learning to enhance the training process
+Moreover, we develop a training paradigm based on curriculum learning to enhance the training process.

 Here, you can complete the whole procedure by running the following script:

 ```shell
 cd CL_train
 ```
+In the first stage, the model is trained using the the datasets corresponding to simpler curriculums.

+Then it is further trained using the datasets corresponding to the more challenging curriculums.

 ## Citation
 ```
 @misc{he2024complex,